Njuelle/how-to-dashboard/Big_query.md

 }
 ```

-It describe all the probes plugged to the listenner, here only one for light level.
-We use a watcher probes waiting for document creation in the ```iot``` index and in ```device-state``` collection.
+It describe all the probes plugged to the listenner.
+Here only one for light level.
+We use a watcher probe waiting for document creation in the ```iot``` index and in ```device-state``` collection.
 We also add a filter to catch only documents with field "device_type" equals to "light_sensor".
 When this event happens, the probes will only collect datas that interresting us (```state.level```) and send them to the KDC stack.

 Now, the KDC stack configuration :